alphaparticlecode/wp-scratchpad/README.md

 # WP Scratchpad
 WP Scratchpad is a Chrome extension for quickly and easily creating draft posts on your WordPress site, no matter where you are on the web.
-It lives in your browser bar so that whenever inspirataion for a blog post strikes, you can quickly jot down the idea, provide any relevant links, save the post as a draft and get back to browsing.
+It lives in your browser bar so that whenever inspiration for a blog post strikes, you can quickly jot down the idea, provide any relevant links, save the post as a draft and get back to browsing.
 All in just a few clicks and _without_ having to log in to your WordPress site!

 ![WP Scratchpad in Action](https://github.com/alphaparticlecode/wp-scratchpad/blob/master/artwork/demo.jpg)